redhat-performance/jetlag/README.md

 # jetlag

-Tooling to install and test Remote Worker Node (RWN) OpenShift clusters.
-Playbooks to create a bare metal three node control-plane cluster via the [Assisted Installer](https://github.com/openshift/assisted-installer) and join remote worker nodes by livecd install.
+Tooling to install RWN and SNO clusters for testing via the [Assisted Installer](https://github.com/openshift/assisted-installer).

-## Prerequisites
+## RWN/SNO Prerequisites

-* Network layout for RWN testing
-* VLAN interfaces on bastion machine

 Pre-reqs for the playbooks: